jayprakash2999/stock-market/README.md

 Create a copy of the environment variables file:
     cp .env.example .env

-Install Mysql and create database and also the user and password in dummy_data.py, there are dummy datas of various company.
-So, create a table with those fields and insert these records

 Update the .env file with your desired configurations.
 Make sure to fill in sensitive information like database credentials.

+in dummy_data.py, there are dummy datas of various company.
+So, create a table with those fields and insert these records by going inside mysql container
+Commands to create table and insert data is given in dummy_data.py

 Build and run the Docker containers: